buggythevampireslayer/simple_bot_checker/README.md

 ** INSTRUCTIONS **
 1. Put your tf2 install path inside config.cfg, no extra lines or spaces at the end.
 2. In your tf2 launch parameters, add: "-condebug" without quotes
-3. Add your color preferences as specified below, otherwise, leave as black and white
+3. Optional: Add your color preferences as specified below, otherwise, leave as black and white
 4. Run main.exe

 ** NOTES **